rafgaj/Mouse-buttons-and-wheel/README.md

     - simpleio.mpy

     Unzip downloaded library file and copy required files onto the CIRCUITPY drive into the /lib directory.
-4. To have control with battery charging current download *[seeed_xiao_nrf52840.py](https://pypi.org/project/circuitpython-seeed-xiao-nrf52840/)* and place directly on the CIRCUITPY drive.
+4. To have control with battery charging current download the latest version of *[seeed_xiao_nrf52840.py](https://pypi.org/project/circuitpython-seeed-xiao-nrf52840/)* or take it from release and place directly on the CIRCUITPY drive.

 ## Programming the microcontroller
 Copy the files: *code.py* onto the CIRCUITPY directly.
 Respectively for the left and right Ring.
 Reconnect device.
 Will be visible for Bluetooth and ready to connect.